SOQL vs SOSL: When to Use Each (with 15 Real-World Query Examples)

 Common mistakes

 - Forgetting the SOSL search lag.
-Inserted records take 10–60 seconds to be searchable.
-Don't assert SOSL hits immediately after insert in test classes without
+Inserted records take ten to sixty seconds to be searchable.
+Do not assert SOSL hits immediately after insert in test classes without

 Test.setFixedSearchResults. - Using SOSL for aggregates.
-SOSL doesn't support GROUP BY.
+SOSL does not support GROUP BY.
 If you need a count, use SOQL.
+If you need a count across many objects, run multiple SOQL queries or design an indexed summary field.

 Frequently asked questions

 Can I combine SOQL and SOSL in one transaction?
 Yes.
-Each has its own row + query budget.
+Each has its own row and query budget.
 Mix freely.
+The total transaction is still bound by CPU time and heap, so do not lean on the fact that the budgets are separate to write profligate code.

 Does SOSL work on external objects?
 Limited.
-The search index is built per object; external objects need to be specifically configured for global search.
+The search index is built per object, and external objects need to be specifically configured for global search.
+If the external object is connected via Salesforce Connect to a remote system, SOSL passes the query through to the source, and the source has to support it.

 How does this affect Agentforce?
 Agents call Actions that may issue queries.
-The same SOQL/SOSL rules apply.
-Bulk-safe Action design is critical.
+The same SOQL and SOSL rules apply.
+Bulk-safe Action design is critical, because an agent invoked by 200 users at once produces 200 simultaneous query budgets that are each just as constrained as a single user's.

 Is LIKE ever fast?